PowerDNS/lightningstream/docs/index.md

 Check the [Getting Started](getting-started.md) section to understand how you can use Lightning Stream together with the PowerDNS Authoritative server.

-Its use is not limited to the PowerDNS Authoritative server however.
+Its use is not limited to the PowerDNS Authoritative server, however.
 Lightning Stream does not make any assumptions about the contents of the LMDB, and can be used to sync LMDBs for other applications, as long as the data is stored using a [compatible schema](schema.md).